tommybobbins/AWSDevOpsExam/README.md

 # AWSDevOpsExam
-Revision notes for the AWS DevOps Exam 2019
+Revision notes for the AWS DevOps Exam 2019.
+Notes are brief as much of the material has already been covered in the AWS SA and AWS SO exams.

 ## IAM
  * access key/secret access key are only shown at creation time